will1410/presentations/itemdashboard.md

 >"<a href='/cgi-bin/koha/reports/guided_reports.pl?reports=3342&phase=Run+this+report&param_name=Enter+item+number&sql_params="

->to start the URL along with the itemnumber from the database along with:
+to start the URL along with the itemnumber from the database followed by:

 >"' target='_blank'>see action log history</a>"